black and white bed linen

 Q — How does GB use donor funds & fees?

 A — Fees cover audit administration and quality systems.
-Donations support standards development, training for smallholders, subsidised audit prep and pilots.
+Donations support standards development, training for smallholders, subsidized audit prep and pilots.
 GB publishes annual impact and financial reports.

 Q — How does GB measure impact?